pstepanovum/portfolio/README.md

-I'll update the README to reflect that you're using Next.js:

 # Portfolio
 Portfolio website showcasing my professional work, projects, and technical skills.
 Built to demonstrate my web development expertise and design capabilities through an interactive and responsive platform.